inkognitro/react-redux-saga-boilerplate/src/Packages/Common/Form/README.md

 # Form
 This module provides a standardized way to create and use forms.

-## Package module dependencies
+## Module dependencies
-Requires the module `Packages/Common/FormElement`, with saga.
+- `Packages/Common/FormElement`, with saga

 ## Usage
-Following code snipped could be used in a package.
+Following code snipped could be used in a module.
 ```javascript
 import { createFormParameters, createFormState } from 'Packages/Common/Form';
 import { createPasswordFieldState, createTextFieldState } from 'Packages/Common/FormElement';